-Demuined At least and Oppen enjoy is a suited if Oppen enjoy Ada is used Required At least one Companion is required if CompanionAds is used Parent CompanionAds for both InLine and Wrapper formats Bounded 0+ Sub-elements StaticResource IFrameResource HTMLResource AdParameters CompanionClickThrough CompanionClickTracking Attributes Description width the pixel width of the placement slot for which the creative is intended height the pixel height of the placement slot for which the creative is intended id an optional identifier for the creative assetWidth the pixel width of the creative assetHeight the pixel height of the creative expandedWidth the maximum pixel width of the creative in its expanded state expandedHeight the maximum pixel height of the creative in its expanded state apiFramework the API necessary to communicate with the creative if available adslotID used to identify desired placement on a publisher's page; values to be used should be discussed between publishers and advertisers
+Required At least one Companion is required if CompanionAds is used Parent CompanionAds for both InLine and Wrapper formats Bounded 1+ if <companionads> is used</companionads> Sub-elements StaticResource IFrameResource HTMLResource AdParameters CompanionClickThrough CompanionClickTracking Attributes Description width The pixel width of the placement slot for which the creative is intended. height The pixel height of the placement slot for which the creative is intended. id An optional identifier for the creative. assetWidth The pixel width of the creative. assetHeight The pixel height of the creative. expandedWidth The maximum pixel width of the creative in its expanded state. expandedHeight The maximum pixel height of the creative in its expanded state. apiFramework The API necessary to communicate with the creative if available. adslotID Used to identify desired placement on a publisher's page.
+Values to be used should be discussed between publishers and advertisers. pxratio The pixel ratio for which the companion creative is intended.
+The pixel ratio is the ratio of physical pixels on the device to the device-independent pixels.
+An ad intended for display on a device with a pixel ratio that is twice that of a standard 1:1 pixel ratio would use the value "2."
+Default value is "1."

-3.11.2 AdParameters